6 Things Every Woman Should Know About Breast Cancer

-I’m a cancer researcher and have been all over the world learning about what works, outside of chemo and radiation, and why there’s such a chokehold on the cancer industry, so that anything outside of “cutting, burning, and poisoning” isn’t considered the norm.
-I’ve met many, many cancer patients choosing “Standard of Care,” and many others opting out of it for other treatments, or trying to recover from the devastating effects of surgery, chemo, and radiation.
+I’m a cancer researcher and have been all over the world learning about what works outside of chemo/radiation and why there’s such a chokehold on the cancer industry so that anything outside of “cutting, burning, and poisoning” isn’t considered the norm.
+I’ve met many, many cancer patients choosing “Standard of Care,” and many others opting out of it for other treatments or trying to recover from the devastating effects of surgery, chemo, and radiation.

 Let’s start with the good news.
 80 percent of breast lumps are NOT cancerous.
-And, in this post, I’m going to share quite a few things that 99 percent of women don’t know, about how to avoid it–and, how to put it in perspective and not live in mortal fear of it.
+In this post, I’m going to share quite a few things that 99 percent of women don’t know about how to avoid breast cancer and how to put it in perspective and not live in mortal fear of it.
 Everything I’m sharing is backed by research, is easy and painless, and your oncologist isn’t likely to tell you about any of them.

 No wonder women are scared.
 No wonder I get asked what I would do if I got diagnosed.
-No wonder we default to what smart people in white coats offer, even if it is cutting (surgery), burning (radiation), or poisoning (chemotherapy) with a Stage 0 or Stage 1 diagnosis–the stage most likely that the body will break down and metabolize that growth on its own, especially with dietary changes and holistic support.
+No wonder we default to what smart people in white coats offer, even if it is cutting (surgery), burning (radiation), or poisoning (chemotherapy) with a Stage 0 or Stage 1 diagnosis, when it’s likely that the body will break down and metabolize that growth on its own, especially with dietary changes and holistic support.

 Let me reiterate that I honor anyone’s right to decide a course of action with regards to every aspect of their own health.
 Nothing I say here should be construed as medical advice.
 I’ve studied with cutting-edge docs in holistic cancer treatment and detox centers around the world for many years, and I feel strongly that we should be educated about risks and benefits before we panic, or undergo unnecessary or harmful diagnostic or treatment procedures.
 I also feel that a cancer patient has time to stop, breathe, learn, consider, pray, and decide in a place more grounded than in the fear vibration.

-Most of these overdiagnosed women received some kind of treatment: unnecessary biopsies, lumpectomies, mastectomies, or burning gamma rays whose radioactive isotopes continue to burn for many years, causing high likelihood of secondary cancers.
+Most of these overdiagnosed women received some kind of treatment, such as unnecessary biopsies, lumpectomies, mastectomies, or burning gamma rays whose radioactive isotopes continue to burn for many years, causing high likelihood of secondary cancers.
 The patient may go through chemotherapy that puts heavy metals and deadly toxins throughout body systems for life.

-The idea Oncology has put forward, that “early detection” is categorically a positive thing, has compounded the problem.
-Early detection means that DCIS and tiny Stage 0 and Stage 1 cancers the body metabolizes on its own, on a regular basis, are screened, and the patient is sent to invasive, toxic, devastating treatments.
+The idea that standard oncology has put forward, that “early detection” is categorically a positive thing, has compounded the problem.
+Early detection means that DCIS and tiny Stage 0 and Stage 1 cancers the body metabolizes on its own on a regular basis are screened, and the patient is sent to invasive, toxic, devastating treatments.